LAST UPDATED: June 15, 2022

 You can find more information about vaccination requirements to board flights and trains within Canada here.

-You can find current Government of Canada travel advisory levels here.
+You can find current Government of Canada travel advisory levels for individual countries and regions here.

 Returning to Canada